If you’re one of the 80% of adults who suffer from back pain at some point in their lives, you know how debilitating it can be.

 Workout That You Need To Strengthen Your Back

-You should know that every workout you choose has a very specific purpose and has a different impact on your body.
+You should know that every exercise you do has a specific purpose and affects your body differently.

-Finally, we will look at some of the easier and simplest back workouts that you can try to strengthen and have flexibility in your back.
+Here, we will discuss some of the easier and simplest back workouts you can try to strengthen and have flexibility in your back.

 1. Flexibility-Based Workout

-For a healthy back, flexibility is just as important as strength.
-Flexibility workouts go beyond simple stretching to increase range of motion and prepare muscles for action.
-These exercises improve spinal flexibility and mobility.
+To maintain a healthy back, flexibility holds equal importance to strength.
+Flexibility training extends beyond basic stretching to enhance the range of motion and prime muscles for movement.
+These workouts boost spinal flexibility and overall mobility.

-Dynamic stretches like the Cat-Cow promote spinal mobility and rotation to loosen the upper and lower back.
+Dynamic stretches like the Cat-Cow promotes spinal mobility and rotation to loosen the upper and lower back.

 These exercises improve the ease of movement for daily activities like bending and twisting.